Luang Say Cruise

 The Luang Say Cruise runs up and down the Mekong River from Luang Prabang to the border of Northern Thailand and vice versa.
-The boat is a 34 metre stunning converted antique rice barge that journeys along the river, taking in the sights and sounds of traditional Laotian life.
+The boat is a 34 meter stunning converted antique rice barge that journeys along the river, taking in the sights and sounds of traditional Laotian life.
 There is a large communal deck, bar as well as games and reading facilities to keep all passengers comfortable and blissfully content as they drift along this pristine stretch of river.

 The trip takes two days passing through jungle, teak plantations, mountains and farmland, experience first hand how simple life can still be in these remote areas.
-Step off the boat to explore the Caves Of A Thousand Buddhas or visit fascinating riverside hill-tribe villages.
+Step off the boat to explore the Caves Of A Thousand Buddhas and visit fascinating riverside hill-tribe villages.